 The Office of Sponsored Programs (OSP) provides a supportive environment for faculty and academic staff to pursue their research and teaching endeavors.
 Our office provides a full service menu to support you in your pursuit for external funding opportunities, proposal submission, and administration of your funded award.
 Oversight and administrative support is provided for research involving human subjects, animals used for teaching or research, and research and teaching involving recombinant DNA and biological materials.

-The Intersection, part of the Division of Academic Support of Inclusive Excellence, is a physical space unique to the Fox Cities and Fond du Lac campuses where students and staff are invited to co-create an inclusive community.
+The Intersection, part of the Center for Student Success and Belonging (CSSB), is a physical space unique to the Fox Cities and Fond du Lac campuses where students and staff are invited to co-create an inclusive community.

 We envision this space to be a supportive environment for students from historically excluded and/or structurally marginalized groups as well as an educational space for all.